Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

-Prior to the workshop, these high school students had already undergone safety training at Fudan University labs while working on their individual research projects.
-Following our workshop, we ensured an additional layer of safety by providing students with **a comprehensive lab safety lecture** ([Presentation Slides](https://static.igem.wiki/teams/4765/wiki/slides/zibodnafingerprint.pdf)) and detailed safety guidelines (available [here](/safety/)).
-With parental consent and voluntary signing of a safety guarantee letter, the students were invited into our laboratory, where they received guidance from four experienced members of the Fudan iGEM 2023.
+We had taken adequate laboratory safety measures before the experiment (available [**here**](/safety/)).

-In our lab, they embarked on an experiment to **analyze their DNA fingerprints** using the VNTR sequence DIS80 on the 1st human chromosome ([Principles & Protocols](https://static.igem.wiki/teams/4765/wiki/slides/ziboexperiment.pdf)).
+Then they embarked on an experiment to **analyze their DNA fingerprints** using the VNTR sequence DIS80 on the 1st human chromosome ([Principle & Protocol](https://static.igem.wiki/teams/4765/wiki/slides/ziboexperiment.pdf)).
 This hands-on experience exposed them to **fundamental synthetic biology techniques** such as PCR and agarose gel electrophoresis.
 Remarkably, most students achieved outstanding results, making this educational journey both enlightening and memorable.

-**Feedback and Continued Dialogue**
+**Continuous Feedback and Continued Dialogue**

 Following the activity, we distributed a **feedback questionnaire** to participants, yielding valuable insights.
 Two participants, in particular, provided unique perspectives and even identified errors in our presentation slides.
 In response, we offered [comprehensive explanations](https://static.igem.wiki/teams/4765/wiki/slides/ziboresponse.pdf) of DNA analysis techniques and extended invitations for a follow-up visit.
 This continued dialogue has further ignited their passion for biology.